 CTW consists of a professional team with a long international experience on subjects such as: permaculture, ecovillages, ecology, social ecology, ecological architecture, appropriate technologies, education, conflict resolution, decision making through consensus, cultural translation, local sustainable development, local indicators of sustainability, Local Agenda 21, conservation of biodiversity with community participation and related subjects.

-The organization is part of a broad international network within the ecovillage, permaculture and bioregionalist movement, and also maintains strong relations to grass-root organizations, other environmental entities of a social character, both in the North and in the South.
+The organization is part of a broad international network within the ecovillage, permaculture transition and bioregionalist movement, and also maintains strong relations to grass-root organizations, other environmental entities of a social character, both in the North and in the South Hemisphere.